 Welcome to Nova Insight Integrative Therapy

-The name Nova Insight reflects what we believe about the therapeutic process: nova means "new."
+The name Nova Insight reflects an idea about the therapeutic process: nova means "new."
 New insight.
 New perspective.
 New understanding.
-(It's of course also shorthand for Northern Virginia, where we're proud to be based.)
+(It's of course also shorthand for Northern Virginia, where the practice is proudly based.)
 These shifts in how you see yourself and your experiences are where real growth happens.
-Our vision is simple: to provide therapy that facilitates healing through care and new understanding.
+The vision here is simple: to provide therapy that facilitates healing through care and new understanding.

 What is Integrative Therapy?

 Integrative therapy is a flexible approach that blends different therapeutic techniques to meet the unique needs of each person.
-We believe that no single method works for everyone, and each person's healing journey is different.
-That's why we draw from a wide range of approaches: EMDR, somatic work, attachment-based therapy, mindfulness, and more.
-We tailor our work to what actually resonates with you.
+No single method works for everyone, and each person's healing journey is different.
+That's why an integrative approach draws from a wide range of methods: EMDR, somatic work, attachment-based therapy, mindfulness, and more, tailored to what actually resonates with you.
 By working with both the mind and body, integrative therapy helps shift long-standing patterns and beliefs, encouraging personal growth and resilience.
 Your healing journey deserves an approach that fits who you are and where you are right now.

 Leigh Roberts, LCSW